Kartones/flask-calendar/README.md

 List of new features added to the original project commits

+- 2018-02-25: Double-click on a day triggers new task creation at that day number (instead of day 1/current day as new task button does).
 - 2018-02-24: Added locale support.
 Tasks font 5% bigger.
 - 2018-02-04: Dockerized project for local running of both web and tests.
 Status bar to see when there's a pending AJAX request.
 - 2018-02-03: Better redirect upon login (and root/index action no longer 404s).
 Authorization working.